ODNA/OADS/readme.md

 #### Function
 To mark a variable as function, add `()`.

-Put inside the parentheses, the function arguments and describe them under the function's description.
+Put inside the parentheses, the function parameters and describe them under the function's description.

 Eg:
 ```javascript